 Also of interest is that Tracy has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Tracy citizens is a little higher than the average for US cities and towns: 22.07% of adults in Tracy have at least a bachelor's degree.
+The citizens of Tracy are slightly better educated than the national average of 21.84% for all cities and towns, with 22.07% of adults in Tracy having a bachelor's degree or advanced degree.

 The per capita income in Tracy in 2010 was $28,270, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $113,080 for a family of four.
 However, Tracy contains both very wealthy and poor people as well.